Leaders and Legacies: Bob Gooch

 I was honored to have co-authored an article with Bob in 1996 entitled “Engineering Contributions to Water Supply, Water Purification and Wastewater Treatment in Texas,” published in the Texas Society of Professional Engineers magazine.
 I still recall how many times I needed to edit that article in an attempt to stay close to Bob’s standards and tremendous knowledge of Texas water issues.

 As a younger engineer working for Bob, I dreaded his calibrated, experienced eye for detail and his perfectionism, but I was fortunate to be imprinted with the Gooch standard.
-He was a valued engineer, teacher and mentor whose influence and legacy have continued through the lives he touched, his contribution to development of water resources in Texas and his example of excellence to future generations.
+He was a valued engineer, teacher and mentor whose influence and legacy have continued through the lives he touched, his contribution to the development of water resources in Texas and his example of excellence to future generations.

 Bob left a lasting impression on so many people, whether they worked with him every day or only a few times, whether they were fellow engineers or clients whose trust he earned through his skill and integrity.
 He had plenty of years to make an impact, joining Freese and Nichols in 1955 and staying through a 46-year career.